Syracuse Strasbourg Center Address

 Traveling to Strasbourg

-Fall 2023 and Spring 2024: All non-EU citizens participating in the Strasbourg Center semester programs will need to obtain a French student visa.
+All non-EU citizens participating in the Strasbourg Center program will need to obtain a French student visa for the Fall 2023 semester.
 Obtaining a French student visa is a multi-step process, so it is important that you begin early and follow all instructions given to you by your program advisor.

 Syracuse Strasbourg Center Programs